 Eye-catching chickens that make an impression whether inside or outside of the coop, Araucanas are pretty poultry with unusual blue eggs.

 From their distinctive feathers to their energetic personalities, these chickens are bred to stand out.
-Average layers, good meat birds, and adventurous free rangers, Aracauanas make an excellent addition to a flock of any purpose.
+With average layers, good meat birds, and adventurous free rangers, Araucanas make an excellent addition to a flock of any purpose.

 History of Araucana Chicken

 While their early history is not documented, in the early 20th century, Araucana chickens were commonly spotted in South America.

 Salvador Castello, a Spanish aviculturist, saw them while visiting Chile in 1914 and gave them the name Gallina Araucana.
 This is because many of the birds were found in the Araucania part of Chile, among the Mapuche people known by the Spanish as Araucanos.

 Castello thought the chickens belonged to an entirely unique new species, reporting his observations in the Hague at the First World’s Poultry Congress in 1921.
 Later, however, the Araucana was established as belonging to the same species of other domestic chickens.

 Another early misconception regarding the Araucana chicken was that its blue egg was unique among the breeds of chickens.
 The blue eggs of Araucanas were taken to Australia in the 1930s.

 The breed became standardized in the 1980s.
 At various times within the early twentieth century, South American chickens with blue eggs were introduced among the British Isles.